Early Head Start

-- 162 infants and toddlers benefited from comprehensive, individualized child development services during the 2019-2020 program year.
+- 160 infants and toddlers benefited from comprehensive, individualized child development services during this year.

 - 100% of Early Head Start children and their families received regular nutrition education.

-- 18 children were diagnosed for the first time during the 2019-2020 Early Head Start program year.
+- 18 children were diagnosed for the first time during this program year.